 Average test scores of admitted students: MAT - 400.
 GRE 152 - Verbal and 141 - Quantitative (revised score scale).
 These are averages based on the scores of enrolled students over the last three years.

 To ensure academic integrity, Regent University requires a copy of a government-issued ID.
 Simply scan and upload a copy of your driver's license, high school ID, passport, permanent resident card or official government ID card, using our secure and convenient online tool.
 If you would prefer to take a picture of your government-issued ID and email that to our office, please attach your ID and email to firstname.lastname@example.org with the subject line: Government ID.

-A pre-admission interview completes the application process prior to submitting your file to the admissions committee for their review.
+Pre-admissions interviews for all licensure programs are by invitation only and completes your process prior to submitting your file to the admissions committee for their review.
 These required interviews are conducted online, and you must have both a webcam and microphone to participate.
 Your admissions counselor will provide information regarding interview days/times for you to register once your file is complete.

 International student applicants should allow at least 4-6 weeks for an admission decision to be made once the applicant has submitted all required documents to the appropriate offices and has followed all processes and procedures required for an admission decision.

 Please feel free to contact the Office of Admissions at 757.352.4498 or email email@example.com, should you have any further questions about the application process.